arcanemachine/hetzner-dns-tools/README.md

 ### In Bash

 Simply execute the file you want to run.
-For example: `./zone_list.py` (Ensure that you set `HETZNER_DNS_TOKEN` environment variable for every command.
+For example: `hetzner-dns-cli zone list` (Ensure that you set `HETZNER_DNS_TOKEN` environment variable for every command.
 Read [this section](#setting-environment-variables) to learn more about setting environment variables.)
-Data can be added to the command by setting environment variables, e.g. `NAME=your-domain.com ./zone_create.py`.
+Data can be added to the command by setting environment variables, e.g. `NAME=your-domain.com hetzner-dns-cli zone create`.

-To get the Python docstring (ie. help file) for a function, set the environment variable `SHOW_HELP` to a truthy value, e.g. `SHOW_HELP=1 ./zone_get.py`
+To get the Python docstring (ie. help file) for a function, set the environment variable `SHOW_HELP` to a truthy value, e.g. `SHOW_HELP=1 hetzner-dns-cli zone get`

 To know whether a script executed successfully or not, run `echo $?` after running a command.
 If the value of `$?` is `0`, the script executed successfully.
 If the value of `$?` is `1`, the script exited with an error.